emilyaikens/Zooalog/README.md

 ## Goals

 The three broad user stories this app achives are:
-1. AAU, I want to create new enclosures (Create)
+1. AAU, I want to create new enclosures that have animals, parameters, diets and maintenance (Create)
-2. AAU, I want to view my existing enclosures (Read)
+2. AAU, I want to view my existing enclosures and their depenencies (Read)
 3. AAU, I want to manage my existing enclosures (Update and Delete)

 Of course each of these can be broken down quite a bit, but these overaching user stories boil down to the idea that this app needs to be full CRUD.